NuGet/Home/designs/FloatingStableAndPrerelease.md

 | -----------------|--------------------|-----------------------|
 | 5.* | 5.0.0 <br> 5.1.0 <br> 5.2.0 <br> 5.3.0 <br> 5.4.0 <br> 5.5.0-preview.1 <br> 5.5.0-preview.2 | 5.4.0 |

+There is no way to float to both stable and prerelease versions at the same time.

 ## Who are the customers

 PackageReference customers.
 A popular customer with > 80 comments & 38+ up-votes.